vsRevaL/learning/algorithms/dynamic_programming/DP.md

 ## How can we make a change? - Memo

-Write a function `howChange(target, coins)` that takes in a target amount and an array of coins as arguments.
+Write a function `HowChange(target, coins)` that takes in a target amount and an array of coins as arguments.

 The function should return an array containing any combination of elements that add up to exactly the target amount.
 If theres is no combination that adds up to the target amount, then return null.